scarborough-courtney/ohimanual/content/NP_practical.md

 Ideally, quantity, value, and a sustainability rating of the harvest method would be available for every marine and coastally-derived natural product within the regions of a study area.
 This would include a wide range of products, including corals, shells, seaweeds, aquarium fish, mangrove wood, or any non-food marine product that is harvested within a region.
 The ideal reference point would be derived from a functional relationship of the sustainability of the harvest for each product relative to the amount of product available in the ecosystem, informed by scientific studies.
 Without such information, assumptions and expert judgment will need to be made to set the reference point.

-#### So you want to get started on **Natural Products**?
+#### Ready to start on **Natural Products**?

-> Make sure you have read about **Natural Products** in the Conceptual Guide first. <!---Link here--->
+> Make sure you have read about **Natural Products** in the Conceptual Guide first.

 Whether you use the Global approach or are developing your own new model entirely, there are a few tasks that will remain the same because are key to the philosophy of this goal.

 The first is to identify **identify which products are in your region.** Does your area have corals, ornamental fish, sponges, for instance?
-Does your area yield medicines  the sea, that are not used for nutrition under **Food Provision**?
+Does your area yield medicines from the sea, that are not used for nutrition under **Food Provision**?
 Does your area harvest drinking water from the ocean through desalination plants?
-Is there kelp or seaweed industry in your area?
+Is there a kelp or seaweed industry in your area?

 Study | Natural Products example | Data Source
 -------|-----------------------------------|--------------